Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 One Day in Sintra Itinerary

 On our DIY Sintra full day tour, we offer a step-by-step plan to get the most out of your visit.
-We include information about each stop and how to travel from sight-to-sight, as well as a Sintra map of attractions.

-Hop Aboard a Lisbon to Sintra Train
+Hop Aboard a Train from Lisbon to Sintra

-When you arrive at the Sintra railway station, you will need your Navegante Card to tap out, so keep it handy.
 There will likely be lines to just exit the station.
-Next, find the 434 Bus Stop and purchase a one-way ticket from the driver and ride to Pena Palace.
+Next, find the 434 Bus Stop just out front, purchase a one-way ticket from the driver and ride to Pena Palace.

 Pena Palace

-The inside of Pena Palace is lavishly decorated with decorative tiles, luxurious furniture and special touches.
-Visitors have access to the main rooms – including the King and Queen bedrooms, the dining room, kitchen and Noble Hall.
+Visitors have access to the main areas – including the King and Queen bedrooms, the dining room, kitchen and Noble Hall.

 Pena Palace Park